Bioconductor/CSAMA/notes-for-2018.md

 - Reduce Intro to R and Bioc to one lecture (to save time for the above) ?
 - Visualisation lecture on first day ?

+Proteomics
+- start-to-end workflow about one specific proteomcis experiment

+Annotation across omics domains
+- example: KEGG for genes and metabolite
+- EndDB: proteins and genes/transcripts